KVN

 During the perestroika era (c.
 1985-1991), KVN spread to Russian expatriate communities.
 In 1992, an Israeli team played against the Commonwealth of Independent States (CIS) team.
-The game became a success, and more international gamesl followed: the CIS team visited Israel, Germany and the United States.
+The game became a success, and more international games followed: the CIS team visited Israel, Germany and the United States.
 In 1994, the first KVN World Festival was held in Israel; it featured four teams representing the United States, Israel, the CIS and Germany.

 Leagues and competitions

 Groups of KVN teams were organized into several leagues, in which they annually competed for the League Champion title.
 To organize the movement, the KVN Union created a structure of regional and multi-regional arrangements of Leagues.
 The Major League and the Premier League are regularly broadcast on Russian television station Channel One.
 Other leagues were broadcast on local channels.
 The winner of the Major League (Vysshaya Liga Высшая Лига) is declared the Champion of the Club.
-There are other KVN competitions outside the leagues: the KVN Festival (KiViN) is held in Sochi each January and attracts hundreds of teams from around the world: this is where teams are arranged into leagues for the season; the Musical Festival, which is called "Singing KiViN" (Golosyaschiy KiViN, Голосящий КиВиН), was held every July in Jūrmala, Latvia; and has been held in Svetlogorsk, Kaliningrad Oblast, Russia, since 2005.
+There are other KVN competitions outside the leagues: the KVN Festival (KiViN) is held in Sochi each January and attracts hundreds of teams from around the world: this is where teams are arranged into leagues for the season; the Musical Festival, which is called "Singing KiViN" (Golosyaschiy KiViN, Голосящий КиВиН), was held every July in Jūrmala, Latvia; and has been held in Svetlogorsk, Kaliningrad Oblast, Russia, since 2015.
 At the festival, teams compete to win prestigious prizes; the Summer Cup or Supercup is usually played in August every year, usually in Sochi, and only Major League champions are allowed to compete (with some exceptions: in 2003, when a team of famous KVN players competed, and in 2007, 2008 and 2010, when finalists were invited).
 A game called the Specproject (pronounced "Spetsproyekt") is held every November to celebrate KVN's anniversary.
 Many places, both inside and outside the CIS, have leagues independent from the KVN Union and hold their own competitions.